phundament/app/docs/52-paas-appsdeck.md

 PaaS
 ====

+> NOTE!
+This section is under development

 Appsdeck
 --------

-> Note: This feature is in development!

 - Make sure to have your application in a git repository
 - Register and setup account at [appsdeck](https://appsdeck.eu/home/apps)